netgusto/baikal.codr.fr/README.md

-baikal.codr.fr
+baikal-server.com
 ==============

-The source code for http://baikal.codr.fr
+The source code for http://baikal-server.com